arya-domain/HyperCap/README.md

 # HyperCap

-**HyperCap: Hyperdimensional Representation Learning for Vision-Language Understanding and Captioning**
+**HyperCap: A Hyperspectral Imaging Dataset with Pixel-Level Captions and Benchmarking**

 ---